Accounting Standards Update 2018-12—Financial Services—Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts

 - Enhanced disclosures: Several new disclosures will be required, including liability rollforwards and information about significant inputs, judgments, assumptions, and methods used in measurement.

-For all other entities, the new guidance will be effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+- For all other entities, the new guidance is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+Early application of the amendments in Update 2018-12 is permitted.

 - Press release and related introductory video